 - They are easy to use and straightforward

-- Anyone can use them from children to seniors.
+- Anyone can use them from children to older people.

 - You don’t have to have high blood pressure to use it.
 They can be a great wrist companion to help you stick to your fitness plan.

-- It is not as accurate as your doctor’s sphygmomanometer that uses the arm blood pressure to give more accurate readings
+- It is not as accurate as your doctor’s sphygmomanometer which uses the arm’s blood pressure to give more accurate readings

 - They need to have a good battery life to work properly